Optimizer Classic data can be verified using the Provider A/R Totals report in Dentrix.

 The boxes underneath the chart indicate every positive and negative adjustment type for each category (Production and Collection).
 It’s common to have adjustments placed under the wrong category.
 It should be a best practice to review these regularly to ensure everything is where it should be.
 The good news is: it’s relatively easy to fix.

 Note: General rules to follow for categorizing your adjustment types correctly is:

-Under Production Adjustments: include all courtesies, discounts, insurance write-offs, and additional charges that would effect what the patient or insurance owes (or will actually pay for).
+Under Production Adjustments: include all courtesies, discounts, insurance write-offs, and additional charges that would affect what the patient or insurance owes (or will actually pay for).

-When running the Provider A/R Totals report in Dentrix there’s a button that you can click to review and set how your adjustments types effect both Production and Collection.
+When running the Provider A/R Totals report in Dentrix there’s a button that you can click to review and set how your adjustment types affect both Production and Collection.

 Note: Remember when verifying this report with Sikka’s data; make sure you select the Procedure Date option.
-Data in Sikka software was designed to be used at the transactional, procedural, and patient level – it was not designed for CPA’s and accountants who would prefer general reporting by Entry Date.
+Data in Sikka software was designed to be used at the transactional, procedural, and patient levels – it was not designed for CPAs and accountants who would prefer general reporting by Entry Date.

 Here's a great video from DentalPracticeCoaching.com with a great explanation of the problem and how to fix it:

-Here are a couple articles from Dentrix that should also help (attached)
+Here are a couple of articles from Dentrix that should also help (attached)